 - In The Cliffhanger: Edward Randy, at the end of the first age, the villain makes Randy give him the prism in exchange for the girl.

-- In Fire Emblem Awakening, King Gangral holds Chrom's elder sister hostage for the Fire Emblem, and the player is given the choice of accepting or refusing.
-No matter which one you pick, she removes herself as a hostage by stepping off a cliff
+- In Fire Emblem Awakening, King Gangrel holds Chrom's elder sister Emmeryn hostage for the Fire Emblem, and the player is given the choice of giving it over or not.
+No matter which one you pick, she decides for you by stepping off of the cliff.

 - PAYDAY: The Heist does this twice in Diamond Heist.
 If the codes for the vault leading to the diamonds don't work, you're then told by your Voice with an Internet Connection to go find the CFO of the building and escort him to the helipad where he will be used as a bargaining tool against the CEO for the codes.
 Simply put, the codes, or the CFO's life.
 Due to the randomness of the game, sometimes the CFO himself will give up the codes and his life is spared.
 If the CEO refuses to negotiate, then the crew has the CFO booted out the helicopter as he crashes into the glass dome and dies on impact.
 The crew is then told to go find the CEO's son to use him as leverage.
 If it reaches that point, the CEO will always give in.